TakutoYoshikai/onmem/README.md

 # onmem
-onmem is a data storage on memory.
-You should think it as a clipboard.
+onmem is an online tmp directory.

 ### Requirements
 * Ubuntu 20.10